woossi0/suite/docs/usermanual/source/installation/windows/upgrade.rst

       set PATH=%PATH%;C:\Program Files\OpenGeo\OpenGeo Suite\pgsql\9.1\bin

 #.
-To backup a PostGIS upgrade utility is used. `Download <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_  the archive and extract it to a temporary directory.
+To backup, a specialized PostGIS upgrade utility is used. `Download this utility <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_, and extract the archive to a temporary directory.
 To avoid permissions issues, it is best to put this directory on your desktop or in your home directory.
 By default, the backup files created from using this script will be saved into this directory.

 #.
 Run the backup command: